amaiya/onprem/README.md

 which allows the model to fit onto smaller GPUs (e.g., laptop GPUs with 6GB of VRAM) similar to the default GGUF format.
 AWQ models will require the [autoawq](https://pypi.org/project/autoawq/) package to be
-installed: `pip install autoawq`.
-If you do need to load a model that is not quantized, you can supply a quantization configuration at load time as follows:
+installed: `pip install autoawq` (AWQ only supports Linux system, including Windows Subsystem for Linx).
+If you do need to load a model that is not quantized, you can supply a quantization configuration at load time (known as “inflight quantization”).
+In the following example, we load an unquantized [Zephyr-7B-beta model](https://huggingface.co/HuggingFaceH4/zephyr-7b-beta) that will be quantized during loading to fit on GPUs with as little as 6GB of VRAM:

 ``` python
 from transformers import BitsAndBytesConfig